nextgis/docs_toolbox/source/temporal_split.rst

 Inputs:

+* Web GIS URL, example: https://demo.nextgis.com;
-* gis_url - address of the used Web GIS
+* Input resource ID - numbers at the end of the URL of the input layer;
-* resource_id - ID of the polyline layer used by Web GIS
-* upper_field - date the feature disappeared
+* Date the feature disappeared - field containing the date when the feature stopped existing;
-* lower_field - date the feature appeared
+* Date the feature appeared - field containing the date when the feature started existing;
-* year1_field - the start year of the interval
+* The start year of the interval - name for the 'year1' field (the field will be created);
-* year2_field - the end year of the interval
+* The end year of the interval - name for the 'year2' field (the field will be created);
-* Date Format - date format for dates
-* The output format is GeoJSON, GPKG, CSV, ESRI Shapefile (the default value is ESRI Shapefile)
+* Output format - enter one of the following: ``GeoJSON, GPKG, CSV, ESRI Shapefile``.
+ESRI Shapefile is the default;
-* Ignore errors - leave blank to stop completion if an empty range is found.
-Enter 1 to ignore errors
+* Ignore errors - Leave empty to **stop execution** if an empty time slice is found.
+Enter 1 to **ignore** time slices with no features (ignore errors).

 Outputs:

-*  archive of layers, each of which is also in an archive (zip)
+*  ZIP archive of layers, each also in an archive.

 Launch the tool: https://toolbox.nextgis.com/t/temporal_split